Scotland faces a choice of two contrasting futures.

 In Scotland, we’ve been able to choose a different path – resisting NHS privatisation, increasing funding to record levels, and passing progressive policies such as free prescriptions.

-In this election, the SNP has a more ambitious plan for health and care than Labour or any other party – with free dentistry, more doctors and nurses, and a new National Care Service.
+The SNP has a more ambitious plan for health and care than Labour or any other party – with free dentistry, more doctors and nurses, and a new National Care Service.

 🦷 If re-elected, we will abolish all NHS dental charges.